AudienceEarly years, Primary school

 What is a tyrannosaur?

 See the ‘background information about the exhibition’ section for detailed information about features specific to tyrannosaurs.
-As a class, try and answer the following questions.
+As a class, answer the following question.

 Ask your students to find pictures of tyrannosaurs, and dinosaurs that are not tyrannosaurs (you can search for some on our website).
 Pair them up and get them to compare the differences between tyrannosaurs and other dinosaurs.
 As an extension, ask each pair to research where in the world tyrannosaur fossils have been found and mark them on a world map; or read the book, Tyrannosaurus Drip by Julie Donaldson and David Roberts (ES1-S1).